Cooktop Repair in Glendale, CA

 We Fix

-Cooktop failures depend heavily on the technology: gas cooktops involve ignition systems, burner valves, and gas supply regulation; radiant/ceramic cooktops rely on resistive heating elements under glass and electronic control switches; induction cooktops use high-frequency magnetic coils, power boards, and sensor arrays.
-We diagnose the specific technology and component before replacing anything, and we use OEM parts on every repair.
+Cooktop failures depend heavily on the technology.
+Gas models involve ignition systems, burner valves, and gas supply regulation.
+Radiant and ceramic cooktops rely on resistive heating elements under glass and electronic control switches.
+Induction cooktops use high-frequency magnetic coils, power boards, and sensor arrays.

 1. Gas Burner Won't Ignite

-2. Electric or Ceramic Element Not Heating
+2. Electric Coil Burner Not Heating

-5. Touch Controls Unresponsive or Erratic
+5. Unresponsive or Faulty Controls